-- Boot from the Recovery CD and press ESC when the BIOS message Press <F2> to enter Setup appears.
-After initialization, select the boot options in the boot menu. - 2.
-Select "ATAPI CD-ROM Drive". - 3.
-Select "2.
-Boot for FDISK, FORMAT or Windows 98 Setup" in the "Microsoft Windows Startup Menu" screen form. - 4.
+- 1. Insert the Recovery CD into your CD-ROM drive and start the device. - 2.
+To boot from the Recovery CD, press the ESC key when the BIOS message: Press <F2> to enter Setup is displayed.
+On the completion of initialization, a "Boot Menu" appears. - 3.
+Select the "CD-ROM Drive" with the cursor. - Select "2.
+Boot for FDISK, FORMAT or Windows 2000 Setup" or "2.
+Boot for FDISK, FORMAT or Windows XP Professional Setup" in the "Microsoft Windows 98 Startup Menu" screen form. - 5.
 Start the Microsoft Windows hard disk configuration program with "A:\>FDisk".
 In the screen form select "Do you wish to enable large disk support (Y/N)...?

-[Y]" for Yes to support data media with large memory capacity. - 5.
+[Y]" for Yes to support data media with large memory capacity. - 6.
 Create a primary DOS partition with 4090 MB.
-Enter [N] for "No" for the question "Do you want to use the maximum memory size available for the primary DOS partition and do you want to activate this partition?" and set the partition size to 6100 MB.

-6. To format the partition from the Recovery CD, as described above in steps 1 to 3, reboot and then format drive C: with the "Format" program.
+Enter [N] for "No" for the question "Do you want to use the maximum memory size available for the primary DOS partition and do you want to activate this partition?" and set the partition size to 10245 MB. - To format the partition from the Recovery CD, as described above in steps 1 to 3, reboot and then format drive C: with the "Format" program.
 Enter: "A:\>Format C:" (A: is the CD-ROM drive).